mrackwitz/SocketClient/README.md

-# SocketShuttle
+# SocketClient

-SocketShuttle is a Bayeux client implementation on top of [SocketRocket](https://github.com/square/SocketRocket), which is used as transport layer.
+SocketClient is a Bayeux client implementation on top of [SocketRocket](https://github.com/square/SocketRocket), which is used as transport layer.

 ## TODO